RobertGuerra/Network-Intrusion-Detection/README.md

 - Python (scripting to simulate an attack using hping)

 You can find a PDF of the project presentation and NIDS report in the repo (group members full names redacted for privcy)

+* There is also a PDF version of AWS Educate profile which shows digital certificates for completion of the Cloud Computing 101 and Cybesecurity Specialist modules.
+This was included to show foundational knowledge of AWS.